-Do you charge tuition to become a service dog trainer in your program?
+Do you charge tuition to become a student service dog trainer in your program?

 The FSDS has created a community-based training program that allows individuals to participate in our training program.
 Though the classroom training does not carry a fee, there is a $250 fee to complete the online didactic training component, and students are responsible for all routine expenses such as food, exercise toys and treats, incidental veterinary expenses that are non-covered (FSDS covers all vaccines, spay/neuter, preventive medications for those dogs owned by the FSDS).

 What is Outreach Certification?